 Several years ago, major grocery retailers in Canada made public commitments to banning battery cages for hens and gestation crates for pigs.
-In early 2021, attempted to backtrack on these promises some retailers attempted to backtrack on these promises.
+In early 2021, some retailers attempted to backtrack on these promises.
 These companies have since acknowledged their original commitments and demonstrated transparency about challenges in meeting their original deadlines for phasing out cruel confinement systems.
 While going forward we expect improvements to policy language, time frames, and progress reporting, this year's ranking is based on good faith that Canadian retailers will establish leadership in advancing animal welfare and keep their promises to Canadian consumers.